TommasoCosimi/HomeLab/OS/02-Postinstall.md

 ## Server Performance Logging

-In the "Overview" tab there's a "Metrics and history" panel which tells you in real time the CPU and Memory usage of the server.
+In the "Overview" in Cockpit tab there's a "Metrics and history" panel which tells you in real time the CPU and Memory usage of the server.

 If you expand the panel, you will quickly find yourself into a more detailed interface, which however will probably tell you that `cockpit-pcp` is missing for Metrics History.
 It is possible to install it directly from the button right below.